Deploy Access Tier

 Hybrid Infrastructure

 An organization may have a large number of on-premise data centers and public cloud infrastructure-as-a-service (IaaS) accounts.
 Each IaaS account can have multiple Virtual Private Clouds (VPCs) and subnets and span multiple geographic regions.
 An organization also can deploy services using more than one IaaS provider.
-An organization may deploy service instances in many of these private networks, and use Banyan as a common platform to give authorized users and client devices secure access to services across these environments.
+An organization may deploy service instances in many of these private networks, and use CSE as a common platform to give authorized users and client devices secure access to services across these environments.

 Hybrid Workforce